 Practitioners must :

 - Choose a deserted spot or one with very few surfers around.

 - Provide a spot where there is enough bottom (the longer your mast, the more bottom is needed).

 - Choose a spot you know, to avoid the rocks.

 - When launching, remember to position your foil upside down behind you and slide it onto your back until there is enough bottom to turn the board over and start rowing.

-- Start by choosing soft, flat, rolling waves, which generally correspond to half tides.
+- Look for soft, flat waves that roll off, these waves usually correspond to mid-tide.
 The ideal and fun foil waves are the 40cm waves up to 1m for the more experienced riders.